eelstork/L3/Doc/L3/New working notes/1 - Scopes.md

 (1) When retrieving a name, all scopes are considered (iterate the stack)

-(2) To Env, we add the PushBlock and PopBlock methods (for now we cannot use Push and Pop because they affect the object scope)
+(2) To Env, we add the EnterScope and ExitScope methods (for now we cannot use Push and Pop because they affect the object scope)

 (3) Before evaluating a composite, we push a scope.
 After evaluating the composite, we pop the scope.